ChildMindInstitute/mindlogger-backend-refactor/README.md

   ```

-> ⚠️ When using Minio more configuration is needed to configure boto3 to talk to the local endpoints
+> ⚠️ When using MinIO more configuration is needed to configure boto3 to talk to the local endpoints
 > ```
 > AWS_ACCESS_KEY_ID=minioaccess
 > AWS_SECRET_ACCESS_KEY=miniosecret